sitegeist/Sitegeist.MagicWand/README.md

 ## Quick backup and restore mechanisms for persistent data

 Sometimes it's useful to quickly backup an integral persistent state of an application, to then perform some risky change operations and then restore the data in case of failure.
-The `stash` commands of this package allow for a flawless backup-try-restore workflow.
+The `stash:create`,`stash:restore`,`stash:list` and `stash:cleat` commands of this package allow for a flawless backup-try-restore workflow.

 ### CLI-Examples
 ```